Design2Production/scoop-dev/docs/surevision.md

-# DP Device Proxy Installation for SureVision
+# DP DEVELOPMENT Device Proxy Installation for SureVision

 DPs new Windows software management system is based on a system called "scoop".
 Once installed, the software will automatically check for and install any updates at 3am each day.
 An active internet connection is required for installation of the proxy via the guides below.

-## Installing the Device Proxy on a NEW PC
+## Installing the DEVELOPMENT Device Proxy on a NEW PC

 Please follow these guides when installing onto new or cleaned PCs that have no prior Device Proxy versions installed.